 If you are new to climbing and belaying, I would recommend practicing climbing indoor first to understand and learn the basics before climbing outdoor on your own.
 If you are hiring a guide for outdoor climbing then go for it because you will definitely learn so much more than climbing indoor.

 Good Belaying Habits

 Create good belaying habits is definitely a plus especially when you are climbing outdoor.
-Here is a check list of good habits to develop.
-These habits apply mostly for lead belaying but it is also good practice with top rope as well:
+Here is a checklist of good habits to develop.
+These habits apply mostly for lead belaying but it is also good practice with the top rope as well: